Mode-conditioned music learning and composition: a spiking neural network inspired by neuroscience and psychology: Related Works

-\paragraph{\textbf{Brain-inspired Models}} Facing the gap between technical proficiency and true musical comprehension, brain-inspired methods integrate brain mechanisms with the strengths of traditional AI models to enhance the model's cognitive abilities, as shown in the red part of Fig.\ref{fig:vs}.
-Some researchers\cite{Brain2Music} have utilized fMRI responses of human brain activity to music stimuli as embeddings for deep learning models.
+Facing the gap between technical proficiency and true musical comprehension, brain-inspired methods integrate brain mechanisms with the strengths of traditional AI models to enhance the model's cognitive abilities.
+Some researchers~\cite{Brain2Music} have utilized fMRI responses of human brain activity to music stimuli as embeddings for deep learning models.
 However, the primary goal of such studies has been to reconstruct music, rather than to explore the deeper aspects of musical understanding or creative generation.
 Spiking Neural Networks (SNNs), whose neurons and learning principles more closely resemble those of the human brain, offer a potential solution to the current challenges.
-Q. L. and colleagues proposed a spiking neural network inspired by cortical structures to memorize music \cite{LQ2020}, and to generate stylistic \cite{LQ2021} and emotional \cite{BrainCog} musical melodies.
+Q. L. and colleagues proposed a spiking neural network inspired by cortical structures to memorize music ~\cite{LQ2020}, and to generate stylistic ~\cite{LQ2021} and emotional ~\cite{BrainCog} musical melodies.
 However, these studies primarily focus on monophonic melody generation and lack the integration of music theory.
 Overall, the application of brain-inspired spiking neural networks for learning and generating music remains rare.
-Addressing the current challenges and the scarcity of research in this area, this paper proposes a brain-inspired SNN model that learns and generates multi-track music by combining brain mechanisms, music psychology findings, and Western mode and key theories.
-Fig.\ref{fig:architecture} shows the total architecture of the model.
-The contributions of this paper are as follows: \begin{itemize} \item We build a multi-area collaborative model\footnote{We released our code in \url{https://github.com/BrainCog-X/Brain-Cog/tree/main/examples/Knowledge\_Representation\_and\_Reasoning/musicMemory/task}} based on a Spiking Neural Network (SNN) on the open platform \textbf{BrainCog}~\cite{BrainCog}, inspired by neuroscience findings, to perceive, learn, and create music.
-We employ the Izhikevich neuron model within the SNN and utilize synaptic creation along with the Spike-Timing-Dependent Plasticity (STDP) learning rule to facilitate dynamic circuit evolution, which enhances the network's adaptability.
-This mechanism closely mirrors the ways in which learning and memory are implemented in the human brain, providing a biologically plausible approach to music learning and generation. \item The model incorporates Western mode theory, neuroscientific mechanisms, and insights on mode perception from music psychologists, areas that have been insufficiently explored by existing computational algorithms.
-By integrating mode theory, our model aims to capture tonal characteristics and exhibit a connection framework similar to the well-known Krumhansl-Schmuckler pitch profile model.
-This approach enhances the musicality and authenticity of the generated compositions.
-For understanding the model clearly, the musical terms used in this paper are listed in Table.\ref{tab:terms} \item Our evaluation framework includes both model evaluation and generation quantitative assessments.
-The model evaluation focus on the comparation with the model framework and the psychology model.
-The generation quantitative metrics measure involve the musicality, and aesthetic quality of the generated music.
-The results shows that the proposed model is consistent with the Krumhansl-Schmuckler psychological model, and the qualitative assessment of the generated samples demonstrates that the generated pieces effectively capture the intended tonal characteristics of different modes and keys, further supporting the efficacy of our approach in bridging the gap between artificial intelligence and human-like musicality. \end{itemize}